Quick Search:

 Google Photos vs Flickr: File Size

-Unfortunately, photos and videos that exceed the regulation of each cloud service cannot be uploaded to the cloud service.
+Unfortunately, photos and videos that exceed the regulations of each cloud service cannot be uploaded to the cloud service.
 The limitation is different between Google Photos and Flickr.
-And here're the details.
+And here are the details.

 ►Google Photos